-CCL is committed to a collective of print materials by partnering with member institutions
+The Library is committed to a collective of print materials by partnering with member institutions.

 Shared Print is the practice of libraries forming a collective to define a corpus of print material that the member institutions will agree to retain and make available to members for a specified period of time.
 Shared Print is often seen as a solution to the common library problem of increasingly limited space as it can enable libraries to remove copies of titles that another library has committed to retaining, thus distributing storage responsibilities and recovering space.
 As Shared Print agreements have developed and matured, they are also seen as a way to define canonical collections.
 Many Shared Print agreements are based regionally, so there is often a local interest and history component.
 The Claremont Colleges Library has been a participant in Shared Print efforts since about 2010, and has and is playing a leadership role in these efforts.

-One of the most appealing aspects of the WEST program is that the commitments are so well distributed that the participation efforts can be very modest.
-The CCL is a bronze holder for seven titles.
-Our title number may be small, but we have made a large contribution to a bigger picture.
+One of the most appealing aspects of the WEST program is that the commitments are well distributed that the participation efforts can be very modest.

 After advances in journal-focused Shared Print, the library world turned its attention to monograph strategies.
-The Statewide California Electronic Library Consortium, SCELC, is a regional group in which the CCL is quite active.
+The Statewide California Electronic Library Consortium, SCELC, is a regional group in which The Claremont Colleges Library is quite active.
 SCELC’s membership is comprised of private academic libraries.
-From the SCELC project website:
+From the SCELC Shared Print website:

 The SCELC Shared Print Program began in late 2013.
 Following a survey of members, the completion of a feasibility study, and the development of an implementation plan, as of September 2016 SCELC is embarking on a distributed, retrospective shared monograph collection that will enable libraries to manage their print collections collaboratively.

-Last year, the CCL joined HathiTrust, which provides access to digitized books.
+In 2016, the Library joined HathiTrust, which provides access to digitized books.
 HathiTrust is conducting its own Shared Print program, based on the HathiTrust corpus.
 Hathi’s statement:

 Fifty HathiTrust member libraries have proposed retention commitments totaling more than 16 million monograph volumes to be retained for 25 years under the HathiTrust Shared Print Program.
 These volumes correspond to more than 4.8 million individual book titles held in the HathiTrust Digital Library (about 65% of all HathiTrust digital monographs), which is a significant step toward a primary goal of the program: to steward print copies of all HathiTrust digital holdings.